Skip to main content

 Check Your Credit Score

-Your credit score determines whether a bank will lend to you — and at what rate.
-A score above 680 opens up competitive loan rates.
-Below 650, the rates offered may exceed your current credit cards, making a loan counterproductive.
+Your credit score influences whether a bank will lend to you — and at what rate.
+A stronger score tends to open up more competitive loan rates.
+If your credit is weaker, the rate offered may exceed what you already pay on your credit cards, which can make a loan counterproductive.

 4. 4